Wuxia Glossary - Beginner's Guide to Wuxia Part 2

 Wuyue Jianpai (五岳剑派): Wuyue Jianpai is an association of five smaller sects in Jin Yong’s The Smiling, Proud Wanderer (笑傲江湖).
 Consisting of five sects named after the five holy Taoist mountains in China, the association was established to counter the dominance of Riyue Shenjiao.
 The internal conflict between these five sects formed the premise for the epic saga.

 Yihua Gong (移花宫): Yihua Gong is the primary antagonistic faction in Gu Long’s Juedai Shuangjiao (绝代双骄, sometimes translated as the Magnificent Twins).
-It is headed by two sisters with phenomenal martial arts accomplishments, their deadliest skill being the ability to redirect any attack towards them.
+It was headed by two sisters with phenomenal martial arts accomplishments, their deadliest skill being the ability to redirect any form of attack.
 Yihua literally means to switch/move a flower.

 (This section is arrange chronologically)

 Tang Dynasty (唐朝, tang chao): The Tang Dynasty (AD 618 - 907) is universally regarded as one of the most prosperous periods in Imperial Chinese history.
-At its peak, its capital, Chang’an, was the largest and most organised city in the world.
-Despite this, few Wuxia stories are set in the Tang Dynasty, reason probably being the various sects, clans, etc, are believed to have originated much later in history.
-Famous events during the Tang Dynasty includes Wu Zetain, the only female emperor of China.
+At its peak, its capital Chang’an was the largest and most organised city in the world.
+Despite this, few Wuxia stories are set in the Tang Dynasty, reason possibly being wulin sects and clans are believed to have originated much later in history.
+Famous events during the Tang Dynasty include Wu Zetain, the only female emperor of China.
 And the An Lushan uprising, which led to the slow decline of the dynasty.

 Yuan Dynasty (元朝, yuan chao): The Yuan Dynasty (AD 1271-1368) was established by Kublai Khan after the successful invasion of China.
 It was in essence, a Khanate, and didn’t survive very long against Chinese resistance.
 Wuxia stories set in this period tend to focus on uprising efforts.
 The most famous work among these is undoubtedly Jin Yong’s The Heaven Sword and Dragon Sabre (倚天屠龙记).

 Ming Dynasty (明朝, ming chao): Historically, the Ming Dynasty (AD 1368 - 1644) was a period of exploration and global contact.
 China sailed the seas and made contact with numerous other civilisations.
-A great number of Wuxia stories are set in this period, and for many writers and readers, this is also regarded as the period that birthed the most sects, factions and clans.
+Most Wuxia sects, factions and clans are also believed to have originated during this period.
 Stories happening in the later part of the Ming Dynasty tend to reference actual woes suffered by the empire during those twilight years.
-These woes include, increasingly hostile northern invaders, indifferent emperors, and the strange phenomenon of eunuchs dominating the imperial court.
+These woes include increasingly hostile northern invaders, indifferent emperors, and the strange phenomenon of eunuchs dominating the imperial court.

 Note: In Wuxia, eunuchs dominating imperial politics are often portrayed as capable of fantastic, if not undefeatable kung fu.

-(A selection of the most famous names in the Wuxia genre.
+A selection of the most famous names in Wuxia stories.
 I am admittedly more familiar with the “traditional” works, not those of newer writers like Huang Yi.
-I would progressively expand this section over time.)
+I would progressively expand this section over time.

 Chen Jialuo (陈家洛): The title character of Jin Yong’s first novel, The Book and the Sword (书剑恩仇录).
 He headed the Honghua Hui, which strived to overthrow the Qing Dynasty.
 In the story, Chen was also the half-brother of Qing Emperor Qianlong, and attempted unsuccessfully to convince his half-sibling into restoring Chinese rule.